onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

-somehow tie in the golden rule - The Golden Rule is the principle of treating others as you would like to be treated. https://www.google.com/search?q=the+golden+rule&oq=the+golden+rule go do what you would hope for - the golden rule is also prescriptive for proactive action, not just about not causing harm
+somehow tie in the golden rule - The Golden Rule is the principle of treating others as you would like to be treated. https://www.google.com/search?q=the+golden+rule&oq=the+golden+rule go do what you would hope for - the golden rule is also prescriptive for proactive action, not just about not causing harm love thy neightbour as thyself do to others what you would have them do to you

 ultimate ==> most consequential, most important, most fundamental - second place is not even close